Inspired by Derek Sivers’ Now page. What’s been happening and top of mind.

 I often commit to more things that I have time for, then fall into a loop of not knowing which to prioritize.
 That currently also includes starting a podcast.
 Here was the spec: Operators Corner.
 If you have thoughts please comment.

-i started reading a bit more thanks to a new friend in my life who enjoys reading (and started a book club!) and recc’d two great books (Trevor Noah’s Born a Crime and Tomorrow, Tomorrow, Tomorrow.
+I started reading a bit more!
+I just finished Trevor Noah’s Born a Crime and Tomorrow, Tomorrow, Tomorrow.
 I decided to buy a reading bean bag chair for the apartment.

 My family along with nephew visited NY earlier this month.
 He didn’t sleep the best we had a fun time exploring neighborhoods and stuffing our faces.
 Something about Kai I deeply respect - he spends a lot of time busy, usually doing the same action over and over.
 In this case, we had a case of beers he diligently pulled out one by one (se image below) before then carefully placing each one back in the case.
 He enjoys clapping (mostly for himself) when he does such valuable work for us.